-For the 2019 report, the RISC also significantly reduced the number of recommendations by consolidating overlapping recommendations and removing recommendations that reflect activities, which, while important, are already well underway and monitored as part of NERC's Long-Term Strategic Plan and applicable NERC committee plans.
-The graphic below depicts the classification for each of the identified risks:
+For the 2019 report, the RISC also significantly reduced the number of recommendations.
+This was completed by consolidating overlapping recommendations and removing recommendations that reflected ongoing activities; though these activities are important, they are already well underway and monitored as part of NERC's Long-Term Strategy Plan and applicable NERC committee plans.
+The graphic below depicts the classification for each of the identified risks.